Poncho Pattern for a Soft, Stripe Knit

 Cast off and finish away your ends.

-To make up the poncho:
+Knitting and making up the poncho:

 First gently steam press or block your knitting so it lies flat.